hanyangclarence/My_Project/README.md

 ## 5.2: Use 100% music weight to finetune
 Also, I removed the motion-to-music attention.
 Now this should be absolutely independent.

+# 5.3: Try to train on spotify dataset
+first we clean the dataset using preprocessing/clean_spotify.py